vito-Z80/TestTwitchIntegration/README.md

 - You will need to re-enter the secret key into the application.
 - The secret key is provided by Twitch upon request and is shown only once in the application management on Twitch.
 - If you forget the secret key, you can generate a new one in Twitch's application management, but you will need to re-enter all fields in the application.

 ---

+## Integration with OBS

+1. Add the application as a source in OBS.
+2. Add a filter: **Chroma Key**.
+3. Set the chroma key color to **magenta**.
+4. Resize and position the application window as desired.

+---